cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

+### Django for GraphQL

+For the purpose of this example, we will use Django as python web
+framework.
+You can even use Flask in place of Django.

+Django is a very popular python web framework which already comes with a
+lot of boilerplate code.
+It is mature and has a very large community.
+It has inbuilt support for Object Relational Mapping which is based on Database Code-First approach.
+Please refer [@www-djangoproject] for more Django information.

 ### GraphQL server implementation :o:

-Now django seperates project into apps.
+Django seperates project into apps.
 Here we will have one app for
 Users and one for Repos.
 Django provides support for SQLite so we will
 use that for demo.